Developer-Autodesk/forge.learning/docs/viewer/viewer.md

     return;
   }

-  // Choose any of the avialble viewables viewerApp.selectItem(viewables[0].data, onItemLoadSuccess, onItemLoadFail);
+  // Choose any of the available viewables viewerApp.selectItem(viewables[0].data, onItemLoadSuccess, onItemLoadFail);
 }